If the year 2020 has taught us anything, it’s that our health takes priority.

 - This all-in-one gym allows for over 70 unique exercises.
 Since it contains multiple sources of resistance and various handles, you can target all areas of your body.

 Due to a surge in interest in whole-body health, many people are approaching fitness as one piece of a larger health puzzle rather than a way to simply gain strength.
 To that end, they’re balancing exercise with restorative activities like sleep and meditation.

 As people become savvier about workouts, they’re using post-workout time to recover faster and enhance performance.
 Access to top-of-the-line recovery tools once reserved for professional athletes and physical therapists are making their way into homes.

-Sales of products that soothe sore or tight muscles, improve circulation, and increase relaxation are expected to increase in 2021, just as they did the year prior.
+Sales of products that soothe sore or tight muscles, improve circulation, and increase relaxation are expected to increase, just as they did the year prior.

 Furthermore, people are increasingly focused on whole-body wellness, which involves treating all aspects of health, such as exercise, nutrition, sleep, stress, and mindfulness.

 As such, they’ll be looking for products, apps, and tools to help them track their progress, sleep better, and improve overall well-being.

 - This deep tissue massage tool is designed to ease tension, enhance recovery, and soothe soreness and discomfort.

 - Withings Sleep Mat